GOcontroll/go-sn/README.md

 ```
 It will compile for the correct architecture and glibc version.

-To switch between the zig version and the C version uncomment the .root_source_file line or the exe.addCSourceFile.
+To switch between the zig version and the C version use the `-Dbuild_type` option, use `zig build -h` for more info
-Whichever one is active is the version that gets built.

 When compiling the C version with gcc make sure it doesn't link a glibc version greater than 2.31.